nilearn/nilearn/doc/glossary.rst

         `Support vector machines`_ are a set of :term:`supervised learning` methods used for :term:`classification`, :term:`regression` and outliers detection.

+    TFCE
+        Threshold-free cluster enhancement is a method for thresholding statistical maps that attempts to retain the sensitivity of cluster-level inference, without needing to specify an arbitrary cluster-level threshold.

     TR
         Repetition time.
 This is the time in seconds between the beginning of an acquisition of one volume and the beginning of acquisition of the volume following it.